senthilsb-mtsin/EncryptDecrypt.Config-/README.md

 # Encrypt Decrypt app.Config or web.config with Machine Key
 Encrypt Decrypt app.config or web.config

-C# Console Program to Encrypt or Decrypt .net config files section
+C# Console Program to Encrypt or Decrypt .net config file section

 You can Encrypt sections which has sensitive information like passwords,servernames,share paths etc. with **aspnet_regiis.exe**